 Let’s look at your family reunion committees; who they will consist of and what their responsibilities will be.
 These committees will be the decision makers – so you need some “doers” to fill these positions.

-Be prepared that since you are the one that wants to see this event happen, you will probably end up being the Chairperson, the organizer, the Planner, “Chief” overseer of all your family reunion committees, the one with the “final say”.
+Be prepared that since you are the one that wants to see this event happen, you will probably end up being the Chairperson, the organizer, the Planner, “Chief” overseer of all - and the one with the “final say”.

 As the Chairperson, your responsibilities will include: